-If there are any questions regarding this note, please contact Danny Peake, Director, Division of Environmental Analysis, 200 Mero Street, Frankfort, KY 40601, Phone (502) 564-7250.
+Questions regarding this note should be directed to Danny Peake, Director, KYTC Division of Environmental Analysis, 200 Mero Street, Frankfort, KY 40601, Phone (502) 564-7250.

 SPECIAL NOTE FOR NON-TRACKING TACK COAT

 1. DESCRIPTION AND USEAGE.
 This specification covers the requirements and practices for applying a non-tracking tack asphalt coating.
 Place this material on the existing pavement course, prior to placement of a new asphalt pavement layer.
 Use when expedited paving is necessary or when asphalt tracking would negatively impact the surrounding area.
 This material is not suitable for other uses.
 Ensure material can "break" within 15 minutes under conditions listed in 3.2.
 2. MATERIALS, EQUIPMENT, AND PERSONNEL.